corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-ui.md

 After you have deployed your CorDapp to a local Corda 5 network and the back-end code is running, perform the following steps:

-1. Check what is the RPC port for the `PartyA` node:
+1. Look up the RPC port for the `PartyA` node:

    `corda-cli network status -n missionmars-network`